Dsolnik/sle-mentoring/CompTIA_Networking.md

 * FC connector: you screw it into place to eliminate problems with high frequency

+## EXAM TIPS
+* Make sure you know all of your topologies!
+* know all of your cables!
+* The Network+ exam is only interested in your knowledte of CAT3, CAT5, CAT 6 and CAT 6a cables
+* Need to know Fiber-Optic cable connectors: ST, SC, LC, and FC
+* __Concentrate on UTP__ that's where the hardest CompTIA Network+ exam questions come into play.
+    - also review: coax, STP, and fiber-optics

 # Chapter 4 - Ethernet Basics

 ### History